 What is a Proforma Invoice?

-Pro forma Invoice is a document similar to invoice regarding the particulars of the goods/services yet to be delivered to the customer.
+A Proforma Invoice is a document similar to an invoice regarding the particulars of the goods/services yet to be delivered to the customer.

-It states the prices and quantity of the goods/services, taxes applicable and also state other charges like delivery charges.
+It states the prices and quantity of the goods/services, taxes applicable, and details of other charges like delivery charges.

-“Pro forma” is a Latin term, literally means “for the sake of form” or “as a matter of form”?
+“Pro forma” is a Latin term that means “for the sake of form” or “as a matter of form”?

 Why Pro forma invoices are issued?

-It is issued before the issue of a final invoice, so that buyers get aware of the price, quantity, additional charges and terms/conditions.
+It is issued before the issue of a final invoice so that buyers gets aware of the price, quantity, additional charges along terms/conditions.
 If he has any objection, he can tell before issue of invoice and thus invoice need not be revised.